dcos/dcos-cli/design/setup.md

 some hacks, but rather display a message saying “Please run “dcos package install dcos-enterprise-cli” if you use a DC/OS Enterprise cluster”.

-### Installation mechanism

-The CLI will first try to auto-install a plugin using its canonical stable URL:
+The CLI will first try to auto-install these plugins using their canonical stable URL:

 - https://{domain}/cli/releases/plugins/{plugin}/{platform}/x86-64/{plugin}-{dcos-version}-patch.latest.zip